Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Data generation

-\textit{Spin snapshot datasets ---} The datasets are generated with conventional Markov chain Monte Carlo methods and consist of spin configurations on the lattice~\cite{LB-book}, the so-called spin snapshots.
-Each spin snapshot is taken after the previous one after a time larger than the correlation time, making them statistically independent (details can be found in the article~\cite{Chertenkov-2023}).
+The data are generated with conventional Markov chain Monte Carlo methods and consist of spin configurations on the lattice~\cite{LB-book}, the so-called spin snapshots.
+Each spin snapshot is taken after the previous snapshot in equilibrium at temperature $T$ after a time larger than the correlation time, making them statistically independent (details can be found in the article~\cite{Chertenkov-2023}).
+The temperature was set in the range $T\in [T_c-0.4:T_c+0.4]$ with a step of 0.001.
+We collect 1500 snapshots at each temperature for a given lattice size.
+The linear sizes of the lattice are $L=48,72,96,144$ and 216 with periodic boundary conditions.
+The choice of these particular numbers is due to the need to preserve the symmetry of the Baxter-Wu model on finite lattices~\cite{Shchur-2010}.

 The snapshots are used to train and test NNs.
 Mathematically, a spin snapshot is a $L{\times} L$ matrix, where $L$ is the linear size of the system.
 The elements of the matrix are the values of spins.
-In the case of Ising and BW model these are the values 1 and -1.
+In the case of Ising and Baxter-Wu model these are the values 1 and -1.